coolhandluke999/Cyclistic_Case_Study/Cyclistic Rider Report.md

 * Removed observations with a trip duration of 0 or less minutes.
 * Saved as .csv

-Please note that since the file was saved as a .csv several of the changes above--specifically the changes to "started_at" and "ended_at" and "rideid" are not saved in the cleaned....csv file.
+Please note that since the file was saved as a .csv several of the changes above-specifically the changes to "started_at" and "ended_at" and "rideid" are not saved in the cleaned .csv file.
 Thus, these transformations are included in the EDA notebook.

 ### Analysis